 Year Ended Year Ended

-January 31, 2014 January 31, 2013
+Janu ary 31, 2015 Jan uary 31, 2014

-Balance - beginning of the year \$ 81,170 \$ -
+Balance - beginning of the year \$ 106,781 \$ 81,170

-Asset retirement obligation - 81,170
+Reduction in asset retirement obligation (45,581) -

-Accretion 569 -
+Accretion 622 569

-Change in estimate 25,042 -
+Change in estimate (6,798) 25,042

-Balance - end of the year \$ 106,781 \$ 81,170
+Balance - end of the year \$ 55,024 \$ 106,781

 The Company has recorded an asset retirement obligation, which reflects the present value of the estimated amount of undiscounted cash flow required to satisfy the asset retirement obligation in respect of the Nickel King, Dumas Lake, Shovelnose, Ridgeway and Midway properties.
-The pre-tax market based discount rate at which the estimated cashflows have been discounted to arrive at the obligation was 1.14% and the inflation rate was 1.40%.
-The undiscounted amount of inflation-adjusted estimated future cash flows is \$107,889.
-During fiscal 2014, a total of \$3,600 was capitalized to the Shovelnose property and \$21,442 was charged to operations for properties previously written off.
+The pre-tax market based discount rate at which the estimated cash flows have been discounted to arrive at the obligation was 0.39% and the inflation rate was 2.20%.
+The undiscounted amount of inflation-adjusted estimated future cash flows is \$56,654.
+During the year ended January 31, 2015, the Company paid \$45,581 to remove fuel drums and other materials from the Nickel King property.
+The change in estimate has been recorded as a reduction of generative exploration costs on the consolidated statements of loss and comprehensive loss for the year ending January 31, 2015.
+During the year ending January 31, 2014, a total of \$3,600 was capitalized to the Shovelnose property and \$21,442 was charged to operations for properties previously written off in connection with the change in estimate.